Site icon Our Breathing Planet

 Stubby Squid Distribution, Habitat, and Ecology

 Evolution provided this marvel with a strong advantage over other, related species.
-That’s due to the fact that it displays a strong flexibility regarding its choice of habitat depth, at least.
+That’s due to the fact that it displays a decidedly clear and strong flexibility regarding its choice of habitat depth, at least.
 It’s been seen at depths ranging from only 66 ft (20 m) to as great as 4,300 ft (1,311 m).

 Species Sharing Its Range